NSF Sponsored REU in Bioinformatics and Computational Neuroscience

 David L. Spector - Cell biology; gene expression; nuclear structure; microscopy

 Marja Timmermans - Small RNA regulation; pattern formation; stem cell function

 Glenn Turner - Neural coding; learning and memory; Drosophila

 Doreen Ware - Computational biology; comparative genomics; genome evolution; diversity; gene regulation; plant biology

-Eligibility NSF-supported REU participants must be citizens or permanent residents of the United States or its possessions and must be currently enrolled as an undergraduate student.
+As for all URP participants, NSF-supported students must be currently enrolled as undergraduates.
 An undergraduate student is a student who is enrolled in a degree program (part-time or full-time) leading to a baccalaureate or associate degree.
 Students who will have graduated before the program starts in July are not eligible.
 Participants must be "returning to an undergraduate program" after the summer REU program. (click here for NSF eligibility requirements).

 Additional Application Guidelines